-- 1. Complete and submit the Phase Student Response Form by October 31 prior to Interterm.
+- 1. Complete and submit the Phase Student Response Form by the third Friday in November prior to Interterm.
 Forms are available in LOHR 19. - 2.
 Students interested in either elementary or secondary education are advised to enroll in ED 100 during their freshman year. - 3.
 Students on "academic probation" are not advised to enroll in ED 100. - 4.
 Students with a sophomore or higher classification need a cumulative GPA of 2.50 or higher to enroll in ED 100. - 5.
 Name Tags.
 Tabor students and faculty are required to wear approved name tags whenever they are in elementary or secondary schools, i.e. all field and clinical experiences.
 These name tags provide immediate identification for school personnel and families that the individual has a purpose for being in the school.
 Name tags may be ordered in the Tabor College Bookstore.
 Lost name tags should be replaced immediately. - 6.
 Tabor students must provide verification of a negative Tuberculosis test within the last year.
 This verification is required by local school districts for the safety of their students.

-PHASE 2: Professional Courses Sequence (Junior and Senior years)
+PHASE 2: Admission to Teacher Education Program - Professional Courses Sequence (Junior and Senior years)